rails/rails/guides/source/security.md

 Project.where("name = '#{params[:name]}'")
 ```

-This could be in a search action and the user may enter a project's name that he wants to find.
+This could be in a search action and the user may enter a project's name that they want to find.
 If a malicious user enters ' OR 1 --, the resulting SQL query will be:

 ```sql
 SELECT * FROM projects WHERE name = '' OR 1 --'